The Best Black Friday and Cyber Monday Sales

 Sakara Life

-Get 25% off site-wide with the promo code BLACKFRIDAY19 through Dec.
+Get 25% off site-wide with promo code BLACKFRIDAY19 through Dec.
 2, including meal programs and Clean Boutique.
+It's their only sale of the year!

 Shopbop

-From Nov.
-26 to Dec.
-3, the more you buy, the more you save!
-Take up to 25% off full-price items and up to 75% off sale items with promo code MORE19.
+Take up to 25% off full-price items, up to 75% off sale items and save an additional 10% with promo code MORE19.

 SKIMS